tbali0524/playground-dvtfkqgd/markdowns/javascript.md

 - `let a = c[b.charCodeAt(0) - '0'.charCodeAt(0)] + ' 0';` the only new thing in this line is referencing an array's elements using square brackets `[ ]`.
 Arrays are 0 indexed.
 - `for (let i = 1; i < b.length; i++)` The typical C-style loop syntax.
 Since `b` is a string, we can access its length by calling its property `length`.
 - `if (b[i] === b[i - 1])`
   + A straightforward equality comparison, except it is actually not.
 For historical reasons, the traditional `==` (equality operator) should pretty much never be used in JS, and be replaced with `===` (identity operator).
-If you want to learn more about it, you can read the detailed explanation here : https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators
+If you want to learn more about it, you can read the detailed explanation here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators
   + The ternary operator `? :` could have been also used here.
 - `console.log(a);` Writing to the console.
 We will need this a lot on CodinGame! :smiley: